Professor John E. Cort, Chair

-Professors John E. Cort, David O. Woodyard; Associate Professors John L. Jackson, Harold Van Broekhoven; Assistant Professors R. Jonathan Moore, K. Christine Pae; Academic Administrative Assistant Erin Lennon
+Professors John E. Cort, David O. Woodyard; Associate Professors John L. Jackson, K. Christine Pae; Assistant Professors R. Jonathan Moore, Maia Kotrosits; Visiting Assistant Professor Joseph Wiinikka-Lydon; Academic Administrative Assistant Erin Lennon

 Departmental Guidelines and Goals